 As you know, we’re all about focusing on relationships and making our family bonds even stronger.
 I can’t stress enough the importance of eating dinner together as a family!
 Yes, you may be in a busy part of your life.
-It might only be for 5 minutes and it might only be a frozen pizza.
+It might only be for five minutes and it might only be a frozen pizza.
 But it will be together and that’s what matters!

 I want to help you make dinner time fun.
-Start applying these 5 simple tips for making dinner time a positive experience for your whole family (especially YOU).
+Start applying these five simple tips for making dinner time a positive experience for your whole family (especially YOU).
 You might just be amazed at how much the whole family loves eating together around the table at home!

 MAKE A GOOD MEAL TO EAT AS A FAMILY

 The way to a man's heart is through his stomach, right?
 Well, chances are it's the way to your kids' hearts too!
 Who doesn't love good home cookin'?
 Food is more than fuel, it's a legacy and imprint you leave behind.

 My friend recently said, “I feel bad…my husband and I have so many ‘oh my mom makes the best…' or ‘my grandma's ___ was the best you've ever tasted…'.
 But I don't think my kids could say that about me!
 I'm going to change that.”
 Profound, no?

 Believe me, I am NO cook.
 In fact, I don't even really like to cook.
 At this point in my life, it's just one more thing to do/clean up after at the end of the day.
 But I believe in the power of a good meal.

 If you feed your family the same three things day in and day out, or if it's frozen, pre-made, or comes from a box, chances are dinner time will most likely NOT be something your family looks forward to.
 I have learned that homemade meals don't have to take any more time than pre-made or frozen ones!

 - Plan your Menu – Meal plan at least one week ahead, but do two if you can!